Sarah Houchens Flaunts Tanned Booty In Brown Thong Bikini In Miami

 The matching thong bottoms tied around her narrow hips and wrapped around her petite waist while emphasizing her long, lean legs.
 Her taut tummy and rock-hard abs were also on full display in the snaps.
 She accessorized the look with a ring on her finger.

 In the first photo, Sarah posed with her backside toward the camera.
 She sat on her knees on top of a red cushion on a boat.
-She had her thighs apart and her back arched as she pushed her pert posterior out and ring her fingers through her hair.
+She had her thighs apart and her back arched as she pushed her pert posterior out and ran her fingers through her hair.
 The second shot featured her with her head turned to the side and her hands stretched out.

-In the background of the pics, some tall trees and a gorgeous ocean water were visible.
+In the background of the pics, some tall trees and gorgeous ocean water were visible.
 In the caption, Sarah revealed that she wasn’t missing the winter weather.
 She also geotagged her location as Miami, Florida.

 She wore her long, blond hair in a deep side part.
 The locks were styled in loose waves that hung down her back and spilled over her shoulders.